Resident Parking Permits

 A parking permit obtained through a dishonest act of deception may be considered fraud under section 192E of the Crimes Act, which can carry a penalty of up to $11,000 for individuals in the Local Court.

-9. When considering Resident Parking Permit entitlements, the size of the off-street parking space/s, the difficultly of parking in the space/s and/or the size of the resident's vehicle will not be taken into consideration.
+2. The size of your off-street parking space/s, the difficulty of access and/or the size of your vehicle will not be taken into consideration.

 The annual cost for a resident parking permit is listed on the application form.